Good Cause Waiver

 - Explain any pending charges that might result in the denial, revocation, or involuntary suspension of a foster parent license.

-Explain any pending charges that might lead to your inclusion on the Department of Mental Health Employee Disqualification List.
+Explain any pending charges that might lead to your inclusion on the Department of Mental Health Employee Disqualification Registry.

 If an individual being considered for employment reveals the existence of a GCW or reveals the existence of an otherwise disqualifying finding, it is the employer’s responsibility to verify whether a GCW was granted and if the waiver is still valid.
 An Employer may verify the status by: